-- Subpart 2 of Part 6 of the Civil Aviation Act 2023 (the Act) provides the statutory framework that enables a person to apply to the Minister of Transport (the Minister) for an authorisation relating to international carriage by air. - Section 199 of the Act provides the scope and statutory test upon which the Minister must be satisfied before granting that authorisation.
-To support this, applicants are expected to submit an application that aligns with the information set out in the guidelines [and those listed here] to ensure a properly completed application with any relevant agreements are received to prevent delays in processing that application.
+- 1 Subpart 2 of Part 6 of the Civil Aviation Act 2023 (the Act) provides the statutory framework that enables a person (the applicant) to apply to the Minister of Transport (the Minister) for an authorisation relating to international carriage by air. - 2 Section 199 of the Act provides the scope and statutory test upon which the Minister must be satisfied before granting that authorisation.
+To support this, applicants are expected to submit an application that aligns with the information set out in the application guidelines [and those listed here] to ensure a properly completed application with any relevant agreements are received to prevent delays in processing that application. - 3 Application guidelines are available on the airline cooperation agreements section of the Ministry's website. - 4 The Minister has delegated certain powers1 under Subpart 2 of Part 6 to the Secretary of Transport, who has sub-delegated such powers to certain employees of the Ministry of Transport (Ministry) and this document reflects such delegations.
+The Ministry will assess any applications received and provide advice to the Minister.
+Ultimately, the decision to grant an authorisation is at the discretion of the Minister.